Video Game: Live Powerful Pro Baseball

 - Overprotective Dad: Becky's father, the Major League scout

-- Super-Deformed: short, big head, no nose, no mouth, no arm, and no leg.
+- Super-Deformed: short, big head, no nose, no mouth and no leg.

 - Tsundere: Becky